IT Park Uzbekistan: Members and economic impact

-IT Park is one of the largest tech parks in Central Asia.
+IT Park Uzbekistan is one of the largest tech parks in Central Asia.
 It has 2,800 member companies.
 Sectors include IT service (1,506 companies), service providers (425 companies), game development (33 companies), creative (102 companies) and education (534 companies).
 Members include EPAM (USA), iTransition (UK), Vention (USA, Cyprus), TerraLink (Canada), Dyninno (USA), MightyCall (USA), and Wyn Enterprise (USA, Netherlands).

 Exports geography covers 90 countries worldwide, with IT exports primarily going to North America (46%), followed by the CIS (13%) and APAC regions (11%), Europe and the UK (25%), and MENA (5%).

 The main export is IT services (53%), GameDev and Creative Economy (11%), software products (8%) and BPO-services (28%).

 By the end of 2024, IT Park employed 38,600 people, a 146% increase from the end of 2023, with regional employment surging by 240%, adding over 9,000 jobs.

-Enterprise Uzbekistan

-The Presidential Decree No. 25 was issued on February 1, 2024, initiating the creation of the International Digital Technology Center.
-The center is designed to provide a specialized zone for the development of digital technology products and the provision of outsourcing services.
-Key features of the center include: Regulatory Sandbox to support innovation and testing of new technologies; protection of intellectual property and personal data; government and banking services; simplified regulations for labor relations; support for customs and tax matters and mechanisms for resolving of commercial and civil legal disputes.
-The center is set to launch on May 1, 2025, operating in an experimental mode for five years.
-During this period, a special legal framework will be implemented to enhance its operations and optimize the business environment for international and local IT companies.

 Uzbekistan digital inclusion

 The Uzbekistan Digital Inclusion Project is a joint initiative by the World Bank, the Ministry of Digital Technologies of Uzbekistan, and IT Park.
 The project focuses on expanding the country’s digital infrastructure, supporting the growth of the IT sector, and increasing access to education and skills development, particularly for socially vulnerable groups and residents of remote areas, in line with the approval of the "Digital Uzbekistan-2030" strategy and measures for its effective implementation.
 The initiative aimed at expanding access to digital technologies and services, building and upgrading IT infrastructure across the country, and developing IT outsourcing and exports.
 The project involves the creation of new jobs in IT, with 50% for women and 4% for people with disabilities; training for over 6,200 young professionals aged 18–30, as well as establishment and modernization of IT centers, involving 200+ local and international companies.